Get a problem

 Get a JuMP model

-To get a JuMP model, first install JuMP and import the packages:
+To get a JuMP model, install JuMP and import the package:

 using JuMP